top of page

 - Cultivate acceptance

-When grief is triggered by situations in your life, even trivial occurrences or movies or news from the world, accept that grief is there.
+When grief is triggered by any situation in your life, even trivial occurrences, movies or news from the world, accept that grief is there.
 Do not resist it, even if it is uncomfortable.
-There is no shame in grief, it is an expression of suffering, the frequent response to any form of loss or heart-break.
-Before understanding and transforming grief we need to accept it.
+There is no shame in grief; it is an expression of suffering, the frequent response to any form of loss or heartbreak.
+Before we can understand and transform grief, we need to accept it.

 - Make space to grieve

-When in grief we need holding, because we are in deep pain.
-You may prefer to be alone, in a safe space where you can hold yourself with kindness and compassion.
-You may want holding from Spirit, then invite in your space Angels, the Mother Goddess, Spiritual teachers, Power Animals or other Light Beings.
-Another important type of holding comes from humans, with a friend, a therapist or a community of people.
+When in grief, we need to be held because we are in deep pain.
+You may prefer to be alone, in a safe space where you can soothe yourself with kindness and compassion.
+You may wish to invite spiritual support.
+In that case, you can call upon Angels, the Mother Goddess, Spiritual teachers, Power Animals, or other Light Beings into your space.
+Another important type of holding comes from humans: a friend, a therapist, a priest, a mentor, or a community.

 - Work with the body and breath

-Grief often triggers old pain buried in our cellular memory.
-Mindful physical activity helps moving the energy in the body, as well as any type of bodywork like massages and therapies focused on releasing tension and stress.
+Grief often triggers old pain, which was stored in our cellular memory.
+Mindful physical activity helps move energy in the body, as does any type of bodywork, such as massage and therapies focused on releasing tension and stress.

 Breath work also transforms the energy of grief.
-Observing grief whilst breathing consciously will dissipate its energy spontaneously.
-(See Exercise: Mindful breathing)
+Observing grief whilst breathing consciously will spontaneously dissipate its energy.
+(See the exercise below: Mindful breathing).

 - Work with mind

-Recognize the truth of the situation.
-Use discernment to see which ego pattern of separation is causing your suffering.
-The mind may become agitated and obsessive when we grieve, with thoughts of self-doubt, helplessness, anger, judgement and more.
-Work with the energy of the Observer and the Awakened mind to come back to presence, wisdom and love.
-Do not recreate grief with your mind.
-There is no bottom to the well of grief, unless you access a higher intelligence that guides you towards healing and transformation.
-(See paragraph Access the Higher mind)
+Enquire mindfully into the situation.
+Use discernment to identify which thought pattern or behaviour, rooted in separation, is causing you to suffer.
+Furthermore, the mind may become agitated and obsessive when we grieve, adding thoughts of self-doubt, helplessness, anger, judgment, and more.
+Work with the energy of the Observer and the Higher Self to return to Presence and access wisdom and love.
+Reveal and transform the thinking error or negative Ego reaction.
+And refuse to add unnecessary grief through negative thinking.
+Grief can become a bottomless well, unless you access a higher intelligence that guides you towards healing and transformation.
+(See paragraph: Access the Higher Mind).

 - Work with purpose and engage with life.

-Focus on healthy activities, in a playful way.
-This is not for distraction or evasion.
-It is to engage fully with life, with the concentration and wonder of a child, and recognize beauty in the world: the creativity in music and all arts, the love in healing and social connections, the fun in sport and nature exploration, the sensual pleasures of the body and more.
-Find out what next you want to know and experience.
-Stay in the flow of the moment.
-Start with simple steps, even cooking a nice meal or taking care of your body.
-Go slowly and see where the magic of ‘keep moving in life’ is taking you.
+Engage with healthy activities in a playful way.
+This isn't about distraction or avoidance but about living fully with childlike curiosity and recognising beauty in the world.
+Explore creativity in music and the arts, share love through healing and social connections, enjoy sports and nature adventures, indulge in the body's sensual pleasures, and more.
+Discover what you wish to learn and experience next.
+Stay present in the moment.
+Begin with simple acts like cooking a lovely meal or caring for your body.
+Take your time and see where the joy of 'keeping moving in life' leads you.

 Exercise: Rose meditation for grief